-Samsung already have eye tracking, but it is not as sophisticated as eye scanning.
+Samsung already has eye tracking, but it is not as sophisticated as eye scanning.
 It simply uses the phone camera to look for circles with white patches nearby and it assumes it is your eye.
-It is not used for unlocking your phone and that is very unlikely to be the case with the Samsung Galaxy S6.
+It is not used for unlocking your phone, and that is very unlikely to be the case with the Samsung Galaxy S6.
 What it does is power down when you are not looking at it, which is all fine and good unless you are wearing sunglasses.
 It is also rumored to allow you to scroll down the page with your eyes, but surely that technology is going to be riddled with bugs, especially if you look down at your thumb by accident.

-Samsung are rumored to be putting touch ID in their phone so that you are able to unlock it.
-They are also rumored to be setting up a deal with PayPal so that you can authorize a payment with your thumb print instead of using a password, though how they are going to get around the flaws this may incur is a little concerning when people start embedding fingerprint scanners into everything you touch so that all they need is your email address to confirm payments.
-Still, the fact that they are setting up the payment deal means that they are yet again one step ahead of Apple (though it is not exactly a dynamite blast of a step).
+Samsung is rumored to be putting touch ID in their phone so that you can unlock it.
+They are also rumored to be setting up a deal with PayPal so that you can authorize a payment with your thumbprint instead of using a password, though how they are going to get around the flaws this may incur a little concerning when people start embedding fingerprint scanners into everything you touch so that all they need is your email address to confirm payments.
+Still, the fact that they are setting up the payment deal means that they are yet again one step ahead of Apple (though it is not exactly a dynamite blast of an action).

 A rumor layered with a mystery

 It is said that the Samsung Galaxy S6 may use Wi-Fi and 4G simultaneously to help people download at very fast speeds.
 This sounds a little implausible as a phone feature but will make for good advertising if it is true.
 There is also a rumor that they are going to have a place to put your fingerprint on the rear of the phone that monitors your heart rate with the S-Health 3.0 app, but this seems pretty pointless when you remember that many phones may use an app that allows you to put your thumb over your camera in order to take your pulse rate.